 Q: What is "kworb"?

 A: It's the nickname I use online.
-I'm a 31-year-old guy from the Netherlands and this whole website is my personal playground.
-I'm mostly known for moderating pop culture forum ATRL, and for being an obsessed fan of Italian singer Tiziano Ferro.
+I'm a 32-year-old guy from the Netherlands and this whole website is my personal playground.
+I'm mostly known for administering pop culture forum ATRL, and for being a huge fan of Italian singer Tiziano Ferro.
 Use Twitter if you want to contact me.
 I usually don't respond to business proposals though since I'm not interested.

 Q: Can't you do something about the layout?
 Maybe add some graphs?
 Make it mobile-friendly?

 A: I'm more of a programmer and data scientist than a web developer, so working on the appearance has never been a priority.
 I'm also not a fan of graphs, I prefer to see the numbers.
 But feel free to use the data to make your own graphs.
 You can also ask me for specific data sets if you can't find them on the site, or if they're archived here in an inconvenient way.

 Q: Why do you only serve static web pages?

 A: I definitely see the advantages of a more dynamic website, but this way it's not so easy to overload the server when there are huge spikes in traffic.

 A: They show how much each song is selling relative to the #1 song.
 For example, a value of 0.6782 means the song is selling 67.82% of what the #1 song is selling.